 Southwest Asia, Middle East; Palestine

 Brian Boyd works on the prehistory and politics of archaeology in southwest Asia, with a focus on Palestine.
 He is particularly interested in the writing of microhistories as a counter to the grand narratives of social life in the deep past.
 He also writes on critical human-animal studies, museum anthropology, gender/queer theory and sound studies.
 His current fieldwork takes place in the Palestinian Territories, where he codirects a Columbia University/Birzeit University archaeology and museum anthropology community project, focusing in and around the village/town of Shuqba, northwest of Ramallah.
-This project involves collaboration with the local community to produce a deep history of their village and its landscapes, which will be represented in museum exhibits and installations in the local area and beyond.
-Brian is currently codirector of the Center for Palestine Studies, cochair of the University Seminar on Human-Animal Studies, and program director of the Center for Archaeology.
+This project involves collaboration with the local community to produce a deep history of the village and its landscapes, which will be represented in museum exhibits and installations in the local area and beyond.
+Brian is currently Co-Director of the Center for Palestine Studies, and Co-Chair of the University Seminar on Human-Animal Studies.

 University of Cambridge, PhD in Archaeology, 1996

-Glasgow University, MA in Archaeology and Social Anthropology, 1991
+Glasgow University, MA (Hons.) in Archaeology and Social Anthropology, 1991

 2018.
 “An archaeological telling of multispecies co-inhabitation: comments on the origins of agriculture and domestication narrative in Southwest Asia.”
 In Multispecies Archaeology, edited by S. P. Birch, 251-270.
 New York: Routledge.